-Visit the Connect page for an easy, downloadable press kit.
+Visit the Connect page for a downloadable press kit.

-After more than thirty years as a performer, and as an arts and injury prevention advocate, Janet is well-known among both amateur and professional musicians, teachers and students, and health care providers.
-Her seminars have been well received by orchestras including the San Francisco Symphony, Utah Symphony and Boston Symphony Orchestra, and at colleges, conservatories, and conferences from coast to coast.
-Her appearances on national radio and television include Terry Gross’ Fresh Air on NPR, The Woman’s Connection [watch video] and Athletes and the Arts [click on ‘Articles’ to watch videos].
+After more than thirty years as a performer, and as an arts and injury prevention advocate, Janet is well-known among both amateur and professional musicians, teachers and students, and healthcare providers.
+Her seminars have been well received by orchestras including the San Francisco Symphony, Utah Symphony, Indianapolis Symphony, and Boston Symphony Orchestra, and at colleges, conservatories, and conferences from coast to coast.
+Her appearances on national radio and television include Terry Gross’ Fresh Air on NPR, The Woman’s Connection [watch video] and Athletes and the Arts [click here to watch this and more videos].

 As a child of Holocaust survivors, Janet was haunted by the eerie hush surrounding her parents’ experiences.
 Music, a constant mollifying presence, offset the disquiet of her childhood.
 After decades of secrets, Janet was able to unearth the mysteries of her parents’ deeply hidden traumas, and since then, the burdens and responsibilities of her heritage have shaped her life.